geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

-Resources - one of the types of resources used in the game to pay for actions Vault - resources that have been earned and are stored on a player board Hand - the cards that are held secretly in the players hand Cadre - the players cards that are laid out in front of them that may take actions Actors - any of a players specific cards that represent a person Pawn - any of the small movable parts of the game that are not cards Secrets - a face down set of cards placed in the secrets pile of their lodge
+Resources - one of the types of resources used in the game to pay for actions Vault - resources that have been earned and are stored on a player board Hand - the cards that are held secretly in the players hand Conspiracy - the players cards that are laid out in front of them that may take actions Actors - any of a players specific cards that represent a person Pawn - any of the small movable parts of the game that are not cards Secrets - a face down set of cards placed in the secrets pile of their lodge